(Estimated reading time 3 minutes)

 Here is what made it good.

-1. The challenges brought what I value into laser-sharp focus.
+1. The challenges brought what I value into laser-sharp focus and knowing what matters has helped me shape my present in a more purposeful way.

 3. The less than ideal circumstances gave me the chance to realize my resourcefulness, drive and resilience.
-Finding something valuable in the heap of rubble feels like a triumph!
-This gives me hope for future difficulties I may encounter.
+This kind of building of your capacity and self confidence is invaluable.
+It gives hope for future difficulties that may arise and my ability to rise above them.

 4. Most significantly, it made me realize that I always have a choice and that is powerful.